mukadder/Learn-Redux-Starter-Files/readme.md

 ### Q: What theme and font are you using?

 **A:** Cobalt2 and Operator Mono.
 I wrote a bit of info here → <http://wesbos.com/uses>
+Hitesh notes
+React Router keeps your UI in sync with the URL.
+It has a simple API with powerful features like lazy code loading, dynamic route matching, and location transition handling built right in.
+Make the URL your first thought, not an after-thought.